 And here is my version:

-You can download the 8×10 print and use any frame you want – it would look amazing in a white, black, silver, or wooden frame – really any frame!
+You can download the 8×10 print for free for a limited time, and use any frame you want – it would look amazing in a white, black, silver, or wooden frame – really any frame!
 Amazon has some great frames to choose from, and I always love getting frames at TJ Maxx and Marshalls, too! (affiliate links)

 I also created a poster size (24 x 36) for my scroll frame!